-For entry to the first year course in Engineering in session 2000/2001, students must qualify in Mathematics by one of the following methods:
+For entry to the first year courses in Engineering in session 2001/2002, students must qualify in Mathematics by one of the following methods:

-- (a) By obtaining Grade B3 or better on the higher papers in Mathematics at the Irish Leaving Certificate Examination; - (b) By obtaining Grade B in Mathematics at Advanced Level at the General Certificate of Education Examination, Northern Ireland; - (c) By reaching a suitable standard at some other examination approved by the University.
+(a) By obtaining Grade C3 or better on the higher papers in Mathematics at the Irish Leaving Certificate Examination: Grade B3 or better will be required for entry into First Year Electronic & Electrical Engineering;

+- (b) By obtaining Grade B in Mathematics at Advanced Level at the General Certificate of Education Examination, Northern Ireland; - (c) By reaching a suitable standard at some other examination approved by the University.
 A pass in Mathematics at a First University Examination in University College Dublin would be deemed to meet the required standard for exemption.